github/opensource.guide/_articles/how-to-contribute.md

 ### 🚧 Someone requests changes to your contribution.

-It's common that you'll be asked to make changes to your contribution, whether that's feedback on the scope of your idea, or changes to your code.
+It's common that you'll be asked to make changes to your contribution, whether that's feedback on the scope of your idea or changes to your code.

 When someone requests changes, be responsive.
 They've taken the time to review your contribution.
 Opening a PR and walking away is bad form.
 If you don't know how to make changes, research the problem, then ask for help if you need it.